Retrodad0001/EasyDbMigrator/README.md

 # The Latest news and Roadmap

 ## Next Release (2.0.0)
-- Create fancy cross-platform UI so migrations can be run manual (in .Net MAUI, so i must wait for stable release MAUI first)
+- Create fancy cross-platform UI so migrations can be run manual (in .Net MAUI when MAUI released stable version)
-- Run production scripts against multiple databases parallel, so it can be used for multitenant platforms
+- Run production scripts against multiple databases (parallel)

 ## 1.4.0 (the latest release)
 - updated all internal packages for stability and security (i do this at least every month and when an new package is published)